ewfreesRes/IndonesianActuarialShortCourse/chapter3.md

 - `drg`, diagnostic related groups of costs,
 - `payer`, type of health care provider (Fee for service, HMO, and other), and
-- `hsa`, nine major geographic areas.
+- `hsa`, nine major geographic areas in Wisconsin.

 Some preliminary analysis of the data has already been done.
 In this exercise, we will analyze `logcharge`, the logarithm of total hospital charges per number of discharges, in terms of `log_numdschg`, the logarithm of the number of discharges.
-In the dataset `Hcost` which has been loaded in advance, we restrict consideration to three types of drgs, numbers 209, 391, and 431.
+In the dataframe `Hcost` which has been loaded in advance, we restrict consideration to three types of drgs, numbers 209, 391, and 431.

 `@instructions`
 - Fit a basic linear regression model using logarithmic number of discharges to predict logarithmic hospital costs and superimposed the fitted regression line on the scatter plot.